 Solar Power

-Exploring alternative solutions?
+Exploring alternative solutions and off-grid tiny homes?
 Solar energy and anything environmentally friendly is pretty popular nowadays.
 Like many trends, solar power is also fairly pricey.
-If you decide to shell out the cash for going solar, we salute you!
+If you decide to shell out the cash for getting a solar array, we salute you!
 Before we continue, a key thing to understand is the difference between active and passive solar heating.

 Solar Air Heater